Thomas Walsh (archbishop of Newark): Priesthood

-In 1907, Bishop Charles H. Colton sent Walsh to further his studies in Rome at the Pontifical Athenaeum S. Apollinare, where he earned a doctorate in canon law (June 19, 1907) and later a doctorate in theology (June 19, 1908).
-Upon his return to Buffalo, Walsh resumed his duties as diocesan chancellor and secretary to the bishop.
-He was named rector of St. Joseph's Cathedral in 1915.
+In 1907, Bishop Charles H. Colton sent Walsh to further his studies in Rome at the Pontifical Athenaeum S. Apollinare.
+He earned a doctorate in canon law in 1907 and a doctorate in theology in 1908.Walsh was named rector of St. Joseph's Cathedral in 1915.

 Bishop of Trenton

-On May 10, 1918, Walsh was appointed bishop of the Diocese of Trenton by Pope Benedict XV.
-He received his episcopal consecration on July 25, 1918 from Archbishop Giovanni Bonzano, with Bishops Dennis Dougherty and John O'Connor serving as co-consecrators.
+On May 10, 1918, Walsh was appointed bishop of Trenton by Pope Benedict XV.
+He received his episcopal consecration on July 25, 1918, from Archbishop Giovanni Bonzano, with Bishops Dennis Dougherty and John O'Connor serving as co-consecrators.